-Furthermore, employees of individual companies have the option of voluntarily donating the cents behind the decimal point of their monthly payroll statement to a charity selected by the voluntary employees' representation committee on the basis of employee proposals.
+Furthermore, for years USU's employees have had the option of voluntarily donating the cents behind the decimal point of their monthly payroll statement to a charity selected by the voluntary employees' representation committee on the basis of employee proposals.
 USU then adds the same amount, matching the total donation made by staff each year.
 Donations were also made to the Ludwigsburg Children's Hospice in 2021.
+The company made a donation of EUR 2,000 to the German Children's Hospice Association.
+Finally, 34 USU employees registered with DKMS as potential stem cell donors.
+USU covered the costs of EUR 1,360.

-To highlight USU's social interests, the table below shows the economic value generated and distributed (EVG&D) and the resultant economic value retained for the USU Group for fiscal year 2021.
+To highlight USU's social interests, the table below shows the economic value generated and distributed (EVG&D) and the resultant economic value retained for the USU Group for fiscal 2022.
 This indicates the monetary share that the company puts back into the community and reinvests in its local area.
 The data refer to the whole Group and are not broken down by national, regional or market level, as this would have required a disproportionate amount of effort due to a lack of presentation options within the accounting software.